charmed-kubernetes/kubernetes-docs/pages/k8s/cni-overview.md

  -   [Kube-OVN][kube-ovn]
  -   [Tigera Secure EE][tigera]

-By default, **Charmed Kubernetes** will deploy the cluster using calico.
+By default, **Charmed Kubernetes** will deploy the cluster using Calico.
 To chose a different CNI provider, see the individual links above.

 The following CNI addons are also available:
  -   [Multus][multus]